gzussa/dir-analyzer/README.md

 - Integrate the tool with a more robust, generic and configurable logging framework.
 For example log4j.
 - Add more reports in the build process using maven plugins.
 Code coverage, Static code analysis, cyclomatic complexity, etc...
 - Add Javadoc.
+- Add filter capability so that we can include and/or exclude path to analyse.

 ### Pull Requests